 FOAM CONTROL TECHNOLOGY & PROCESS MANAGEMENT

 Exciting new technology developments in foam measurement and control are bringing important benefits to a wide range of process industries.
 The accurate and reliable measurement of foam brings substantial savings to companies through the improved control of anti-foaming agents (de-foamers), improved process control, increased yield, reduced product loss and reduction in equipment failure.
-In certain processes, especially in the waste water sector, significant energy savings can be made through improved foam control.
+In certain processes, especially in the waste water sector where filaments such as the bacteria Nocardia can result in huge amounts of foam, significant energy savings can be made through improved foam control.

 Hycontrol’s patented measurement technique uses level measuring technology specifically developed for measuring foam levels and foam-liquid interfaces.
 It has a proven track record in a wide range of applications and industries.
 By comparison, alternative, less-effective, solutions use existing level measuring technology ‘adapted’ to measure foam.
 These tend to be inherently unreliable, inaccurate and adversely affected by process product build-up on the measuring probes.

 Foam generation can cause a variety of expensive and time-consuming problems.
 These include environmental pollution, potential product contamination, loss of product through excessive foaming, downtime plus clean-up costs if foams spill over from the process.
 Excess foam can severely limit product throughput in a process and can result in damage to equipment including pumps, filters and valves.
 Add into this the ongoing cost of de-foamers and it is clear how important it is to implement effective foam control.